MohamedElashri/exa-zsh/README.md

    `plugins=(... exa-zsh)`

 4. Restart the terminal session

-## Screenshot

-Insert gif or link to demo

 ## Usage/Examples
 This project contain some useful aliasses that you can run in your terminal that zsh supported like `ITerm2`.